-Carl A. Gunter received his BA from the University of Chicago in 1979 and his PhD from the University of Wisconsin at Madison in 1985.
-He worked as a postdoctoral researcher at Carnegie-Mellon University and the University of Cambridge in England before joining the faculty of the University of Pennsylvania in 1987 and the University of Illinois in 2004 where he is now a professor in the Computer Science Department and a professor in the College of Medicine.
-He serves as the director of Illinois Security Lab and the Health Information Technology Center (HITC).
+Carl A. Gunter is George and Ann Fisher Distinguished Professor in Engineering in the Computer Science Department of the University of Illinois at Urbana-Champaign.
+He received his BA from the University of Chicago in 1979 and his PhD from the University of Wisconsin at Madison in 1985.
+He worked as a postdoctoral researcher at Carnegie-Mellon University and the University of Cambridge in England before joining the faculty of the University of Pennsylvania in 1987 and the University of Illinois in 2004.
+He serves as the director of Illinois Security Lab, lead of the Genomic Security and Privacy Theme at the Institute for Genomic Biology (IGB), and the founding chair for the Security and Privacy Area of the Department of Computer Science.

 His recent research focuses on security and privacy issues for the electric power grid and healthcare information technologies.